EsotericSoftware/spine-runtimes/spine-libgdx/README.md

 You can find the latest SNAPSHOT version in the project's [pom.xml](spine-libgdx/pom.xml#L13).

-If you want to use a different branch, e.g. `4.1-beta`, build the artifact locally:
+You can also build and install `spine-libgdx` into your local Maven repository:

 ```
 cd spine-libgdx/spine-libgdx
 mvn install
 ```

-The version number is composed of the editor number at the time of release of the Maven artifact plus a patch number at the end.
+Up until Spine 4.0, the version number is composed of the editor number at the time of release of the Maven artifact plus a patch number at the end.
 E.g. `4.0.18.1` means editor version `4.0.18`, and patch version `1` for the runtime.
 The editor version is updated everytime a new editor release is performed, the patch version is updated everytime a new fix or enhancement is released in the runtime.

+Starting from Spine 4.1, the version number is composed of the corresponding editor `major.minor` version, and runtime update version for the runtime.
+E.g. `4.1.10` means editor version 4.1, runtime update version 10.
+All runtime versions are compatible with the exports from the correspongind `major.minor` editor version.

 ### Maven
 To add the spine-libgdx runtime to your Maven project, add this dependency: